kefilev/laravel-weather-service/README.md

-# Laravel 12 - Weather Service App
+# Laravel email subscription service App for automatic weather reports

-This is a simple weather service that lets users subscribe to the service and receive everyday weather reports.
-The app uses weatherstack.com to retrive weather data.
+This is a simple weather subscription service built with Laravel 12 that lets users subscribe to the service trough API (using get requests) and receive everyday weather reports by email.
+The app uses weatherstack.com to retrive weather data but can easily be configured to use any other service.

 ## Requirements

-PHP 8.2 and MySQL, composer, artisan
+Web `server` like Apache, nginx or XAMPP with `PHP 8.2` and `MySQL`.
+Also install `composer` and `artisan` (if you install Laravel globaly from the Laravel Installer this will include artisan for your system).

 ## Configuration